Cataloguing is an important aspect of documenting collections. It can:

 - enable you to contribute data to archive networks

 Many archives have their own cataloguing guidelines which give information about that archive’s approach and their work leading up to this point.
 Guidelines may give procedural guidance as well as information about which archival standards are used and how to apply them.

 The Archives and Records Association provides a helpful archival standards framework, including description and metadata content standards.
 This includes the international standards developed by the International Council on Archives.

 Depending on the collections you manage, it may not be appropriate or viable for you to invest in a cataloguing system.
-In this case, you can read our draft guidance Archive Principles and Practice: an introduction to archives for non-archivists (PDF, 0.29MB) which gives some alternative options.
+For alternative options, you can read our guidance Archive Principles and Practice: an introduction to archives for non-archivists (PDF, 0.29MB).

 Our new tool, Manage Your Collections, enables any archive to upload catalogues of their collections to Discovery using a simple MS Excel template.
-We understand that not everyone using Manage Your Collections will have catalogued before and the information given here will introduce the basics of archival cataloguing, including some real-world examples of the work involved in cataloguing an archive.
-We have also included pointers to existing guidance.
+If you have not catalogued before, the information below will introduce you to the basics of archival cataloguing, including some real-world examples of the work involved in cataloguing an archive.
+We have also included pointers to other guidance.